The Difference Between Cross Nurse and Wet Nurse Explained

 • Mother wants to get pregnant again.
 (Breastfeeding prevents ovulation).

-• High powered, working mother’s schedule does not allow for breastfeeding.
+• A high-powered, working mother’s schedule does not allow for breastfeeding.

-• Mother with multiple births may hire a wet nurse to help feed the babies.
+• Mothers with multiple births may hire a wet nurse to help feed the babies.

 Wet nursing – public opinions

 The public is divided when it comes to wet nursing.
-Some people think that it is wonderful.
+Some people think that it is beautiful.
 What better thing to give a baby than breast milk?
-If the birth mother cannot supply the milk then another willing mother should.
+If the birth mother cannot supply the milk, another willing mother should.
 It’s no different than offering milk from a cow’s udder – except that the breast milk is infinitely better.

 Others feel that breastfeeding should be between mother & child only.
-This sacred relationship should not be “out sourced” to another woman.
-Still, other people feel that wet nursing and cross nursing is indecent and weird.
-Sociologists believe that some people object to wet nursing because they have mistakenly equated breastfeeding with sexuality and eroticism.
+This sacred relationship should not be “outsourced” to another woman.
+Still, others feel that wet nursing and cross-nursing are indecent and weird.
+Sociologists believe that some people object to wet nursing because they mistakenly equate breastfeeding with sexuality and eroticism.

 Currently, the La Leche League discourages wet nursing and cross nursing because there is a chance of transmitting disease in the breast milk.